kindasimple/crawlrAPI/README.md

 ```
 node worker.js &
 ```
-and it exposes this server to the internet via ngrok at http://crawlr.ngrok.com
+and it exposes this server to the internet via ngrok at http://crawlrAPI.ngrok.com

 ```
-./ngrok -subdomain=crawlr -authtoken hdqL9zl1QZrLl8c84HzX 5002
+./ngrok -subdomain=crawlrAPI -authtoken hdqL9zl1QZrLl8c84HzX 5002
 ```

 ### Endpoings